 In my last post, I wrote about how Google may be incorporating Sentiment Analysis into the snippets that they showed for some search results.
 Another new feature that was announced at Google’s Searchology was the display of user ratings for products on some pages.
 We were told that these reviews can be found in “rich snippets” which show up under the title to a page in a search result, and above the snippet, or description for a page.

 A recent patent application from Google explores the topic of ratings, assigning quality scores to raters, and discounting or eliminating ratings for dishonest or malicious raters.
 It made sense to look a little more closely at the ratings that now appear in “rich snippets” and spend some time with the patent filing to see if it might impact how ratings might be shown in the future.

-In a search for [new york seafood restaurants], I found one result from Yelp that showed an overall ranking, number of reviews, and an indication of how expensive the restaurant listed might be:
+In a search for [new york seafood restaurants], I found one result from Yelp that showed an overall ranking, many reviews, and an indication of how expensive the restaurant listed might be:

 One factor that determines whether or not rankings will show up for a particular search result is whether or not the site listed in the result has used microformats or RDFa standards for their reviews.
-On one of their help pages, Google provides examples on formatting of reviews, and tells us that:
+On one of their help pages, Google provides examples on the formatting of reviews, and tells us that:

 When review information is marked up in the body of a web page, Google can identify it and may make it available in search results pages.
 Review information such as ratings and descriptions can help users to identify better pages with good content.